Scooter Accident Lawyers Indianapolis, IN

 Representing scooter drivers injured by acts of negligence

-Ward & Ward Law Firm leads the way in resolving scooter accident claims
+Ward & Ward Personal Injury Lawyers leads the way in resolving scooter accident claims

 In the spring of 2018, start-up companies dropped hundreds of electric scooters, also known as electronic or dockless rideshare e-scooters, at locations in and near Indianapolis’ central business district.
 The city was initially met with resistance when the start-ups were asked to pull their scooters off the streets after motorists and policy-makers were blindsided by a barrage of scooters on the roads and sidewalks.
 Soon thereafter, scooter companies relented—removing all scooters parked on or around the sidewalks of Indianapolis.
 Meanwhile, in an effort to encourage additional non-fossil fuel modal entrepreneurs, city lawmakers developed a plan for the legal operation of scooters in Indianapolis, the Crossroads of America.
 Hoping to ease the anxieties of drivers and pedestrians and provide a legal framework for scooter operators, upon reinstatement vulnerable scooter drivers were exiled to the congested streets of Indianapolis where a vehicle weighing approximately 28 pounds and capable of maxing out at speeds between 15 – 20 mph competes for lane space against a 2-ton car, box truck or semi tractor-trailer traveling 30-45 plus mph.